Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver Folk Music Festival

 In addition to live music across multiple stages, the festival offers a relaxed, community-focused atmosphere with food trucks, artisan vendors, and family-friendly programming.
 Popular features include artist workshops, where musicians come together to collaborate on creative themes, as well as three nights of main-stage concerts.

 You can expect to see thousands of people in attendance.
 There are also special activities for children, like face painting and crafts.
-In past years, there was one beer garden.
+In past years, there’s been one beer garden.
 In 2025, however, there were several places where you could buy beer and wine.
 2026 is likely to be similar.

 Festival Beer Garden